Accidents Caused By Breaches Of Health And Safety Legislation

 - The Health and Safety Information for Employees Regulations 1989.

 - The Workplace (Health, Safety and Welfare) Regulations 1992.

 - The Management of Health and Safety at Work Regulations 1999.

 - Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).

 - The Control of Substances Hazardous to Health Regulations 2002.

 You needn’t worry too much about which piece of legislation is relevant for your case though.
 If you choose to work with Accident Claims UK, and your case is accepted, your solicitor should use their legal experience to ensure the claim is filed correctly.
-Please contact our team of specialists to start the claims process today.
+Please contact our team of specialists to discuss health and safety claims against employers.

 What Duty Of Care Does My Employer Owe Me?

 As mentioned in the previous section, a legal duty of care comes from legislation.
 In the case of the Health and Safety at Work etc. Act 1974, employers have a duty ‘to ensure, so far as is reasonably practical, the health, safety and welfare at work of all employees’.

 The legislation goes on to explain that the duty includes: